Get 80% off your plan for your first 3 months*

 Net worth and equity refer to the same core concept: the value remaining after subtracting liabilities from assets.
 However, they're used in different contexts.

-• Net worth: Commonly used for individuals and small businesses to describe overall financial position
+• Net worth is commonly used for individuals and small businesses to describe overall financial position.

-• Equity: Used in finance and investment contexts to represent an owner's stake in a company
+• Equity is used in finance and investment contexts to represent an owner's stake in a company.

 Net worth vs. profit

-Net worth: A snapshot of financial position (assets minus liabilities) shown in the equity section of your balance sheet.
-It helps assess financial health over time.
+Net worth is a snapshot of financial position (assets minus liabilities) shown in the equity section of your balance sheet.
+It helps you assess financial health over time.

-Profit: Measures how your business performs (revenue minus expenses) as shown on your profit and loss statement.
+Profit measures business performance (revenue minus expenses) as shown on your profit and loss statement.
 It tracks short-term success over a set period.

 These metrics are connected: undistributed profit increases your business's equity, which raises net worth.